 Donna Figurski 39:16

-Then about 2006 Around January, I started to read these to David and it because he didn’t know what had happened to him and he never asked me you know, he never really felt you know, went back to the beginning.
+Then about 2006 Around January, I started to read these to David because he didn’t know what had happened to him and he never asked me you know, he never really felt you know, went back to the beginning.

 Donna Figurski 39:32

-And so when I was reading in the first chapter of how the paramedics came into the house and how we got to the hospital, etc. And how what the doctor said to me on the first thing and I am going to tell you this.
+And so when I was reading in the first chapter of how the paramedics came into the house and how we got to the hospital, etc. And what the doctor said to me on the first thing and I am going to tell you this.